JJ/hoborg/text/text.md

 not mean I have to *like* them, right?
 I could have liked this one, though, if only she'd had a nicer and bigger rack.
 Nothing personal, Duke, you're my man.

-But she followed us even more, asking us where we were from and what we did in the circus and so no until we were so close to the circus that we had either to charley the paper or take another path and start to paper it.
-And we didn't feel like doing the second.
+But she continued following us, asking us where we were from and what we did in the circus and so on and so forth until we were so close to the circus that we had either to charley the paper or take another path and start to paper it.
+We didn't feel like doing the second and we needed some independence.

 "You want to earn a few pesos, girlie?"
 I asked her.
 If she came around maybe we could check her for the revue.
 After seeing her naked, we could either do her or hire her, or hire her and then do her.
 Not that I would have the chance to do either, but I could at least check her out thoroughly.
 And besides, she didn't know squat, so I could play the part.
 If was not as if Vince was going to tell her.
-Besides, she had opened her eyes and was smiling broadly; we had her on the hook.
-And we needed some independence".
+At my question, she had opened her eyes and was smiling broadly; we had her on the hook.
 She nodded a vehement "yes", opening her eyes and smiling broadly.

 "So, do you have a name to go with those beautiful eyes?"
 I asked her.
 Vince went along with me.